MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/maxogden/electron-packager).

 ## TODO
-- pick opj or kdu
-- allow for picking kdu profile (lossless or lossy)

 - Add thumbnail images async
 - Create a video showing how this works
 - Animate or highlight "all done" when images are finished processing